Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 \subsection{Energetic analysis of vacancy-cluster interactions}

-To systematically study the mechanism behind vacancy trapping in Al-Mg-Zn alloys, we first aimed to determine the structures and energetics of the clusters.
-Although \ac{DFT} calculations offer reliable energetic estimations, identifying the most stable structures of clusters with the given $n_{\text{Mg}}$ and $n_{\text{Zn}}$ in Al-Mg-Zn multicomponent alloys remains challenging because the possible configurations of solute clusters explode exponentially with the increase of $n_{\text{Mg}}$ and $n_{\text{Zn}}$ due to the change of atomistic structures.
-Hence, we employed surrogate models trained on first-principles data (see Supplementary Note 1) and applied a \ac{SA} heuristic~\cite{kirkpatrick1983optimization} adapted from the Metropolis-Hastings algorithm~\cite{metropolis1953equationa}.
-This method efficiently explores configuration space while minimizing the average formation enthalpy per solute atom, denoted as $\bar{H}_\text{form}$ (see Supplementary Note 2).
+To reveal the mechanism behind vacancy trapping in Al-Mg-Zn alloys, we first aimed to determine the structures and energetics of the clusters.
+Although \ac{DFT} calculations offer reliable energetic estimations~\cite{xi2022mechanism}, identifying the most stable structures of clusters with the given numbers of Mg ($n_{\text{Mg}}$) and Zn ($n_{\text{Zn}}$) atoms in Al-Mg-Zn multicomponent alloys remains challenging because the possible configurations of solute clusters explode exponentially with the increase of $n_{\text{Mg}}$ and $n_{\text{Zn}}$.
+Hence, we employed surrogate models trained on first-principles data to compute the energy of a supercell with a specified lattice occupation configuration (see Supplementary Note 1~\cite{xi2022mechanism}).
+A \ac{SA} heuristic~\cite{kirkpatrick1983optimization}, adapted from the Metropolis-Hastings algorithm~\cite{metropolis1953equationa}, was then applied to generate clusters (see Supplementary Note 2).
+This method efficiently explores configuration space while minimizing the average formation enthalpy per solute atom.

-After the structures of the clusters were obtained, we conducted a comprehensive analysis.
-Specifically, we examined the local vacancy binding energy at each lattice site, $E^{\text{site}}_{\text{bind}}$, and the local migration barriers associated with each atomic bond, $E^{\text{bond}}_{\text{mig}}$.
+After the structures of the clusters were obtained, we examined the local vacancy binding energy at each lattice site, $E^{\text{site}}_{\text{bind}}$, and the local vacancy migration barriers associated with each atomic bond, $E^{\text{bond}}_{\text{mig}}$, between two nearest-neighbor sites.
 Figs.~\ref{fig:cluster_energies}a-c depict an example cluster extracted from the \ac{SA} simulations, sliced to show its internal structure.
 Fig.~\ref{fig:cluster_energies}a highlights the atomic arrangement of Al (blue), Mg (green), and Zn (orange).
-This cluster exhibits a structure similar to $L1_2$, but a Zn/Mg ratio of approximately 2 due to its high surface-area-to-volume ratio.
-Fig.~\ref{fig:cluster_energies}b presents the spatial distribution of the local binding energy of each site, $E_{\text{bind}}^{\text{site}}$, calculated from the following expression:
+This cluster exhibits a structure similar to the reported \ac{GP}-I zones~\cite{lervik2021atomic}, where the number of Mg-Zn bonds is maximized, although it lacks strict periodicity.
+Fig.~\ref{fig:cluster_energies}b presents the spatial distribution of $E_{\text{bind}}^{\text{site}}$ calculated from the following expression: